Aging Cell

 Aging Cell is a peer-reviewed open access scientific journal and an official journal of the Anatomical Society.
 It is published on their behalf by John Wiley & Sons.
-It was established in 2002 and the editors-in-chief are Peter Adams (Sanford Burnham Prebys Medical Discovery Institute) and Adam Antebi (Max Planck Institute for Biology of Ageing).
+It was established in 2002.
+Its editor-in-chief is Monty Montano (Boston OAIC).
 The journal covers research on all aspects of aging, publishing research articles, reviews, minireviews, and commentaries.

+In August 2022, its four editors-in-chief resigned, alleging excessive workload and insufficient compensation.
+At the time, Retraction Watch said the journal was "regarded as the leader in its field".

 Abstracting and indexing

 The journal is abstracted and indexed in:

-According to the Journal Citation Reports, the journal has a 2021 impact factor of 11.005.
+According to the Journal Citation Reports, the journal has a 2023 impact factor of 8.0.